Kids Closet Makeover with an IKEA Closet System

 To get the shelving unit to be flush with the wall we had to remove a portion of the baseboard in here.

-The next step to building out this custom closet organizer was to build the shelves on either side of the Pax piece.
-Matt ran to The Home Depot and purchased a couple of pre-fabricated shelves that were the depth that we wanted and then he cut them to the fit the space.
+The next step to building out this kids’ custom closet was to build the shelves on either side of the IKEA closet system piece.
+Matt ran to The Home Depot and purchased a couple of pre-fabricated shelves that were the depth that we wanted and then he cut them to fit the space.
 We started with the shelf on the top, it was the trickiest because we wanted the entire thing to look like one unit.
 In order to do that, the top shelves on either side of the IKEA piece needed to be level with the top of the IKEA shelf.

 Matt cut some 1x2s to use as braces for the shelves.
-We used drywall anchors to secured them to the wall.
+We used drywall anchors to secure them to the wall.
 He drilled pilot holes in the braces with a countersink bit so we could hide the screws easily.
+The braces were also secured to the IKEA shelf with screws as well.
 We continued this process with all of the shelves.
 We also decided to add in three closet rods in addition to the shelves.

 To finish, Matt filled all the holes and caulked all of the joints so we could prep for paint.

 I found this hardware from The Home Depot – I love the gold finish.